palixir/wabe/packages/wabe-documentation/docs/email/index.md

 ## Email configuration

 You can configure the email adapter (see below for the available adapters) and the main email to use for emails sent by Wabe (for example your support email).
-You can also provided your own html templates that Wabe can use to send emails provided by Wabe like `sendConfirmationCode` (with mutation sendConfirmationCode).
+You can also provided your own html templates that Wabe can use to send emails provided by Wabe like `sendOTPCode` (with mutation sendOTPCode).
 If you don't provide your own templates, Wabe will use the default ones.

 ```ts
 import { Wabe } from "wabe";